mytusshar/auth-module/README.md

 this library helps you to authenticate users from their existing Google/Facebook/Amazon accounts and gives you authenticated user directly.

-## Features provided by I-Auth Module
+## Features provided by IAM-Auth Module
 - #### Provides authenticated users from:

    ##### 1. Google